Looking back at 'Don't Look Back'

-On Thursday evening Turner Classics Movies played a set of rock documentaries including the TCM premiere of D.A.
+On Thursday evening Turner Classic Movies played a set of rock documentaries including the TCM premiere of D.A.
 Pennebaker’s Don’t Look Back (1967).
 As cinéma vérité, the film captures Bob Dylan on tour in England in 1965, where he had already become a pop star.

 It’s an entertaining film populated by intriguing characters, foremost among whom is Dylan himself, of course, but also Dylan’s manager, Albert Grossman, Dylan’s then girlfriend, Joan Baez, Dylan’s friend Bob Neuwirth, the Animals’ Alan Price, Dylan wannabe Donovan — he turned up to touch the hem of Dylan’s garment — along with assorted British fans, journalists and promoters.
 The poet Allen Ginsberg can even be found in the background of the film’s famous opening scene of Dylan tossing off cue cards with words from the lyrics to “Subterranean Homesick Blues.”